alexa-coding/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *6-create_local_variable -> Creates local variable.
 *7-create_global_variable -> Creates global variable.
 *8-true_knowledge -> Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+*9-divide_and_rule -> Prints the result of POWER divided by DIVIDE, followed by a new line.